 A: All motorhome travel costs are based first on the cost of the motorhome, next on the number of nights, next on the number of miles, and lastly on the season of travel.
 The months of November thru March are 12% lower in cost, if all other factors remain the same.

 Q: There’s only the two of us.
 Why would we want 3 or 4 seats at the front?

 A: Four seats provide a roomy area to eat, entertain or relax with another couple.
 More importantly, a 3rd seat and one of the captain’s seats provide an eating area at the front for the two of you that’s much easier to use than the two front captain’s seats.
 Having separate eating and sleeping sections is a convenience normally found only in larger motorhomes.
 Not only can the two of you get up and retire at different times, but you need not convert the bed at the rear into a lounge or dinette to eat.
 Extra seating also increases openness at the front.

 Q: In your units, can I listen to my books on tape?

 A: I use my iPod, input thru the auxiliary plug up front.
 I just copy the disks to the iPod.
-Any walkman-type CD player wouldn’t work just as well as long as it has a USB plug or aux plug.
+Any walkman-type CD player would work just as well as long as it has a USB plug or aux plug.
 I see Amazon still has CD players for under $20.
 Then you plug from the headphone output, into the auxiliary input in the RT.
 Cable for that is at RadioShack.

 Q: How many showers can I get from the fresh water tank?